About

 Blue Collar exists to resolve predicaments related to workers’ compensation.
 By assisting workers and employers, we help minimize the aggravation, suffering, and needless expenditures associated with WCB difficulties.

-With years of experience, an impressive collection of qualifications, and hundreds of satisfied clients — it’s no surprise that Blue Collar’s growing clientele is driven by word-of-mouth referrals and recommendations.
+With years of experience, an impressive collection of qualifications, and many dozens of satisfied clients — it’s no surprise that Blue Collar’s continued growth is driven by referrals and recommendations.

-Our resume includes senior management and executive leadership experience across public and private sectors.
-Constructive engagement with administrative bodies such as the Workers’ Compensation Board is what we do best.
+Our resume includes senior management and executive leadership experience across a range of industries.
+And constructive engagement with administrative bodies such as the WCB is what we do best.

-Blue Collar consultants hold an advanced designation in disability management from the University of Fredericton, as well as being certified and by the American Petroleum Institute and The Advocates’ Society.
+Blue Collar consultants hold an advanced designation in disability management from the University of Fredericton, as well as being certified by the American Petroleum Institute and the Canadian Welding Bureau.

 Qualified Consultants